 I am a Zeldman fan.
 I admire him.
 I think he is a person who is smart, accomplished, and also nice.
 Check out his podcast.
 It’s great!

-I was disappointed to read Kiss My Classname, his take on Functional CSS (aka non-semantic classnames).
+I was disappointed to read Kiss My Classname, his take on Atomic CSS (aka Functional CSS, aka Utility CSS, aka non-semantic classnames).
 I was not surprised that he is not a fan.
 After all, he is the original semantics crusader.
 What disappointed me was that the criticisms in his self-admitted rant-y article were based on what I consider to be bad assumptions.

 Why is this a good thing?
 Real world example:

 Challenging CSS Best Practices by Thierry Koblentz (Yahoo!)

 “I believe the problem is a dozen people working on something without talking to each other.”